Scrutica

 Operator (or owner of record) per the Scrutica facility row.

-Ownership chain not yet documented in the available data (PitchBook affiliate graph, FactSet supply graph, SEC filings, LEI registry; as of 2026-05-22).
+Ownership chain not yet documented in the available data (licensed corporate-ownership database, licensed supply-chain database, SEC filings, LEI registry; as of 2026-07-06).
 The chain may extend further once additional ingestion runs complete; absence here reflects coverage at this snapshot, not a documented apex.

 ByteDance, the documented owner of ByteDance Volcano Cloud Taihang Computing Centre II (Datong), sits as a seed node in 1 pre-built cascade scenario.
 Severity is the scenario's seed-impact value (per-node override where one is defined); decay reflects the curator's substitutability assessment for the disrupted role.
 Run any scenario to walk the propagation through the full supply-chain graph.